Colorectal cancer is a common cancer that can be detected and treated early. Early treatment increases the chances of

 Colorectal cancer can be diagnosed using different methods, the most commonly known of which is a colonoscopy.
 This procedure consists of inserting a tube with a camera through the rectum to examine the inside of the colon and detect the presence of abnormalities, such as polyps or abnormal lesions.

 During a colonoscopy, a biopsy can be taken of tissue from the intestinal or rectal wall for analysis.

 There are various screening tests for colorectal cancer.
-The purpose of screening is to detect colorectal cancer early so that it can be treatment quickly.
+The purpose of screening is to detect this type of cancer early so that it can be treatment quickly.
 In Quebec, after the age of 50, it is recommended to undergo a test that involves a stool analysis every two years.

 For people at particular risk, screening should be considered before age 50.
 The doctor will determine the appropriate screening method and frequency based on the individual's specific situation.

 Ask your doctor about screening and whether you should be tested based on your personal risk assessment.

 Colorectal cancer usually progresses slowly and in a fairly predictably way.
 A person can have it for years without knowing it, especially if they have no symptoms.

 The chances of recovery are increased when it is diagnosed in the early stages, which is why early detection is so important.
 Treatment is more effective if the disease has not spread outside the colon.

 Treatment for colorectal cancer can involve various measures, including:

-The treatment plan depends on several factors, including the person’s age, medical history and health, the type, location, stage and extent of the disease, and the presence of metastases, etc. It involves the expertise of a care team that specializes in the management of this type of cancer.
+The treatment plan depends on several factors, including the person’s age, medical history and health, the type, location, stage and extent of the disease, the presence of metastases, etc. It involves the expertise of a care team that specializes in the management of this type of cancer.